The PedSALi Project

 (i) One named member of the committee resigned from his

-University post and returned home to China two years before the
+Manchester University post in despair and returned home to China two years before the

 We discuss this ghost committee again in Appendix 3.